fullstack-development/web3-roadmap/defi/trading/dex/dex.md

 * What are main benefits of DEXs?
 * What are some of the drawbacks of DEXs?
 * Which cryptocurrencies can be traded on a DEX?
 * Why do DEXes need the liqudity pools?
+* How DEXes are work?